Children and Families

 Children’s Ministry

+Over the last few years Holy Cross has developed a new children and families ministry and pioneered things like ‘toddler church’, a Eucharist for the under-5s and children’s concerts in partnership with the charity Live Music Now Scotland.
 We’d love to have feedback from local children and families about what they’d like to see happening in our church.
-You can get in touch with Izzy, our Children’s Minister via [email protected].
+You can get in touch via [email protected].
 We also welcome contact from community groups and schools who would like to come along to one of our services or visit the church, or get involved in any other way.
 As an example, we are hosting evenings for the Brownies and Beavers to come and explore the church, learn a bit about its history, and find out the meaning of the things you see in church.

 Children’s ministry at Holy Cross is based on up-to-date knowledge of child development.
 We acknowledge our children and young people as individuals in their own right, with their own gifts and ideas to bring into our community.
 It is for us adults to listen to them and to guide them.
 We welcome their questions, comments and criticisms, and their joyful and often amusingly timed noises.
 God put the wiggle in children!